Francisco Félix de Souza: Family and legacy

-Born in the capital of Portuguese America, De Souza is regarded as the "father" of the city of Ouidah.
+Born in Salvador, Bahia, then the capital of Portuguese America, De Souza is regarded as the "father" of the city of Ouidah.
 The city has a statue of him, a plaza named after him, and a museum dedicated to the de Souza family.

 According to Edna Bay, de Souza was "deeply influential as an intermediary between European and African cultures".
 Today he is known as a founding patriarch of the Afro-Brazilian communities in Ghana, Togo, Benin and Nigeria.
 The de Souza family has been very instrumental in fighting for the independence of Togo, Ghana, Nigeria and Benin.
 Figures like Paul-Emile de Souza, a president of Benin, and Chantal de Souza Boni Yayi, a former first lady of Benin, typify the class.

 According to the de Souza family, he was the eighth-generation descendant of Tomé de Sousa (1503–1579), a Portuguese nobleman who was the first governor-general of the Portuguese colony of Brazil from 1549 to 1553.
 If true, it would make the contemporary de Souzas members of the Portuguese nobility in addition to being an African chieftaincy family.
 His ethnicity is not known for sure, but he was probably white or light-skinned, something that can be inferred from the few descriptions of him from the time.

-The protagonist of Bruce Chatwin's novel The Viceroy of Ouidah is said to be based on his life.
+Bruce Chatwin's 1980 novel The Viceroy of Ouidah was loosely based on de Souza's life, renaming him "Francisco Manuel da Silva".
+The book was adapted into the 1987 film Cobra Verde, directed by Werner Herzog and starring Klaus Kinski.